We were born in 1943 and are proud to call Columbus, Ohio home. How amazing to be the longest running musical variety show in the country.

 Realizing that he couldn’t accompany all of the acts, Lowell invited Bob Murphy to play piano with him.
 The audience was so enthusiastic that the encores ran past midnight, which began the tradition of “no encores.”
 The second performances was 45 minutes shorter!
 With the success of the first endeavor, Lowell enlarged the chorus, recruited more performers and added the church’s Cloister Choir of high school girls the following year.
 An orchestra comprised of local musicians volunteered their services and the twin pianos moved onstage where the next 49 years they continued to be one of the most popular acts.

-The minstrel format soon evolved into a musical variety show called Vaud-Villities that grew each year in size and popularity.
+The show soon evolved into a musical variety show called Vaud-Villities that grew each year in size and popularity.
 By 1947 the cast was over 200 strong and local newspapers lauded the show as one of the great community activities that involved whole families.
 A women’s glee club was added in 1958 with many Cloister Choir alumnae as members.
 Both the cast and audience continued to grow and by 1961 it had become clear that the three performances at the school could not nearly meet the demand for tickets.
 In a giant leap of faith, Lowell, Bob Murphy and the production staff opted to try for a fourth performance at Veterans Memorial Auditorium.
 Enough tickets were sold to encourage moving the show downtown the following year for our 20th anniversary production, “Suddenly It’s Broadway.”
 Major adjustments were required.
-The cast, now numbered 300, and new sets and risers had to be built to fill the huge 70-foot stage.
+The VV cast now numbered 300, and new sets and risers had to be built to fill the huge 70-foot stage.
 With tickets priced at $2.00 to $3.00, the biggest challenge was selling enough tickets to cover increased costs.
 Since 1944, the orchestra had played for nothing, but now the group must hire union musicians and stagehands as well as rent the hall.
 A giant publicity campaign was launched which brought good coverage from enthusiastic columnists who built upon the reputation that Vaud-Villities had achieve as a popular Tri-Village entertainment tradition.

 During the 1960s as Vaud-Villities became more professional, newspapers were generous in their praise.
 David Denning and Kirby Wyatt designed lavish sets and lighting effects that received high accolades.
-In 1965, by means of a giant turntable at center stage, a southern plantation revolved to become a lively showboat and later changed from a cascading fountain background for the women’s glee club to the set for the twin pianos of Riley and Murphy.
+In 1965, by means of a giant turntable at center stage, revolved to become a lively showboat and later changed from a cascading fountain background for the women’s glee club to the set for the twin pianos of Riley and Murphy.
 Vaud-Villities sophisticated sets launched Kirby Wyatt into the spotlight, making him a much sought-after stage designer in professional theater.

 Rehearsals were held downtown in a space that is now occupied by BalletMet during the 80’s and 90’s.
 In the early 2000’s, Vaud-Villities moved to Northland.
 For nearly a decade, a once old movie theatre that was part of Northland Mall’s footprint, was home.